 - Combat ocular trauma is more complicated and more likely to involve more than one body system than civilian ocular trauma.

 Importance of Prevention

 Congress Budgets $10M for Eye-Injury Research provides the following Defense Department statistics that serve to strengthen the need for ballistic-rated eyewear.

 - About 15% of injuries from battlefield trauma are to the eyes.

-- In just the wars in Afghanistan and Iraq, there were more than 200,000 eye-related injuries to military personnel.
+- In just the wars in Afghanistan and in Iraq, Military personnel suffered more than 200,000 eye-related injuries.